REST API Documentation

 Request Logging

 All API requests are logged for audit purposes.
-Logs include: feature, action, IP address, user ID, success/failure, HTTP status code, and response time.
-Secret keys and request bodies are never logged.
+Logs include: feature, action, IP address, user ID, success/failure, HTTP status code, response time, and — once authentication has passed — the API key type (rql_api_key_type), so audit queries can separate machine from session traffic.
+Secret keys, passwords, and request bodies are never logged.

 Logs are retained for a configurable period (default: 90 days) and automatically cleaned up by a scheduled task.